21 Apr The Deep Squat. Is It Safe? The Surprising Answer to a Controversial Exercise Question.

 One study suggested that there was, in fact, an increased incidence of osteoarthritis (chronic degeneration of the joint surface) with performing deep knee squats in healthy subjects.

-That’s when you have to look at the finer details in the study and really consider the study parameters, trial design, and flaws.
-Not every study is perfect and addresses all the things it should.
-Keep that in mind.
+That’s when you have to look at the finer details in the study and really consider the study parameters, trial design, study population and flaws of the studies.

 Do the risks outweigh the benefits?

-I provided the list of benefits above.
+I provided the list of benefits.

-If you can perform full knee squats pain free, then this is probably good for you to do.
-If you have pain, then it’s not.
+If you can perform full knee squats pain-free, then this is probably good for you to do.

-This is my point.
 Many people cannot perform a full deep squat (and I’m talking about a squat pattern that is un-weighted).

 Unfortunately, people lose this movement pattern that we were all born with.

 Let me give you an example.

-You won’t convince me that this isn’t a functional movement pattern and we don’t need to do full squats.
+You won’t convince me that this isn’t a functional movement pattern and that we don’t need to do full squats.

 Getting back to answering the question, it appears that the majority of data suggests that deep knee squats are safe and do not compromise knee joint integrity.

-And, because we lose our joint mobility as we age, this alone is a solid reason to perform some type of deep squat (such as the kettlebell goblet squat), providing we can do this without pain.
+And, because we lose our joint mobility as we age, this alone is a solid reason to perform some type of deep squat (such as the kettlebell goblet squat), again providing we can do this without pain.

 In summary, are deep squats safe?